Piriwa Op Shop and Enterprise Hub

 Location | Balgo, Western Australia

-Women in Balgo experience extreme economic marginalisation and face unique social and environmental challenges when accessing structured activities such as training, education and employment.
-These pressures are severely compounded by poor mental, emotional and social wellbeing.
-The majority of women in the community have little to no experience or knowledge of business and entrepreneurial concepts.
+Women in Balgo (Wirrimanu) experience extreme economic marginalisation and face unique social and environmental challenges when accessing structured activities such as training, education and employment.
+The majority of women in the community have no experience or knowledge of business and entrepreneurial concepts.
+These issues are severely compounded by poor mental, emotional and social well-being.

 One of the most effective ways to support employment opportunities in remote towns like Balgo is to engage with local knowledge and take a ‘place-based, Indigenous-led approach’, such as that used at Piriwa.
 This approach genuinely engages First Nations women in the economy while supporting their social and emotional well-being and educational and cultural engagement.

 Work done throughout the project will enhance the ability of the Piriwa leadership team to develop governance and strategy skills, strengthen partnerships and attract resources to secure a sustainable future for Piriwa.

 Long-term, the project will improve the economic empowerment and participation of extremely marginalised First Nations women in Balgo by providing them with opportunities to build the skills, knowledge and confidence to explore, develop and grow their ideas into enterprises.